UNICEF USA BRIDGE FUND

-- Provides flexible capital, from that pool of revolving funds, in the form of cash grants to UNICEF to enable it to act immediately when children’s lives are at risk
+- provides flexible capital from that pool in the form of cash grants to UNICEF to enable swift action in an emergency

-- Allows UNICEF to start the procurement process earlier to secure better pricing and start programmatic activity sooner, benefitting children in 190 countries and territories
+- allows UNICEF to start the procurement process earlier to secure better pricing and start programmatic activity sooner

-- Helps ensure a continuous supply of lifesaving commodities from reliable manufacturers to protect vulnerable children
+- helps ensure a continuous supply of lifesaving commodities from reliable manufacturers

 - HIV-related medicines and diagnostics